gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 Common obstacle #4

-- There is an invisible relationship between categories of docs like this:
+- Ideally, people ought to be able to flow through the docs in a way that helps them build foundational knowledge and also get tasks done.
+Here are two examples of ideal pathways through the docs:

-  Core Concepts > Guides > Tutorials
+* Core Concepts > Guides > Tutorials
-  Getting Started > Recipes > Guides > Tutorials
+* Getting Started > Recipes > Guides > Tutorials

-  and since it's invisible, sometimes people get interrupted in their flow
+However, the docs themselves don't make these pathways obvious or easy to accomplish.

 Solution:

-- Include references, prereqs, and next steps in all relevant docs
+- Include references, prereqs, and suggested next steps in all relevant docs

 Common obstacle #5: